Home >

 Public Health and National Security after COVID-19

-Our Programme on International Peace and Security (IPS) is pleased to announce the launch of a new research project, Public Health and National Security after COVID-19.
-In partnership with the US National Defense University’s Center for the Study of Weapons of Mass Destruction (CSWMD), IPS will examine how the US and the UK should reassess their approaches to national security in light of COVID-19.
+In partnership with the US National Defense University’s Center for the Study of Weapons of Mass Destruction (CSWMD), the Oxford Programme on International Peace and Security (IPS) examined how the US and the UK should reassess their approaches to national security in light of COVID-19.
 Read more

 Connecting Atrocity Prevention Research and Policy